 Build and deepen relationships with mental health professionals within and outside the school.
 As a school or district, prioritize investments in social workers, guidance counselors, and psychologists when possible.
 Educators can serve as liaisons with health care professionals to identify students who may need additional follow-up counseling support.

-By being proactive and starting the return to school by addressing the social and emotional needs of students, the adults who care for them, and ourselves, we as educators can provide a supportive environment that will accelerate learning.
+By proactively ending this school year—and starting the next one—by addressing the social and emotional needs of students, the adults who care for them, and ourselves, we as educators can provide a supportive environment that will accelerate learning.
 Focusing on SEL can help to mitigate the pandemic’s negative impact on all aspects of our lives.
 We have children who are near and dear to us whom you are helping to navigate this challenging time, and we’re very grateful.
 You are teaching us that distance and remote learning are just terms of delivery—but not ones that have to describe relationships.
 We are learning the value of making connections and being better together.